awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

 ## Add an AppSpec File for an EC2/On\-Premises Deployment<a name="add-appspec-file-server"></a>

-Without an AppSpec file, AWS CodeDeploy cannot map the source files in your application revision to their destinations or run scripts for your deployment to an EC2/On\-Premises compute platform, \.
+Without an AppSpec file, CodeDeploy cannot map the source files in your application revision to their destinations or run scripts for your deployment to an EC2/On\-Premises compute platform, \.

 Each revision must contain only one AppSpec file\.